rv178/bookbot/README.md

 # BookBot

 Discord bot which uses the Google Books API to show info about books.
-Note that this project is a **WIP**
+Note that this project is a **WIP**.

 ## Features